Office for Food and Nutrition Programs

 The Summer Food Service Program operates in low-income areas where half or more of the children are from households with income at or below 185 percent of the Federal poverty guideline.
 Residential and non residential camps also may get reimbursement for eligible children through the SFSP.

-Fiscal Year 2016 Massachusetts Schools with 50% of Student Enrollment Eligible for Free or Reduced Price Meals in Child Nutrition Programs
+Fiscal Year 2017 Massachusetts Schools with fifty percent of Student Enrollment Eligible for Free or Reduced Price Meals in Child Nutrition Programs

 Who is eligible to get meals?